sebasvila/fif/content/posts/schaublin13-yslide/index.md

 By turning the slotted screw, the length of this separator ring increases or decreases.
 This allows to slightly move the feed screw bevel gear to adjust the contact with its mating.
-The set screw of this ring is turned from the bottom side of the heade slideway.
+The set screw of this ring is turned from the bottom side of the head slideway.
 The adjusting procedure should be done with all the gearing assembled.
 A special key should be made to ajust the ring: